nate-browne/CSE12_Redesign/Lectures/arraylists_vectors.md

 * The C++ equivalent (that you will be making in the assignment) is called a Vector ([`std::vector`](http://www.cplusplus.com/reference/vector/vector/?kw=vector))
 * By default, Java ArrayLists can hold elements that are not all the same type, but C++ Vectors cannot.

-  *side note: Java also has Vectors [`java.util.Vector`](https://docs.oracle.com/javase/8/docs/api/java/util/Vector.html) and the difference is that the Java Vectors are thread-safe while vectors aren't*
+  *side note: Java also has Vectors [`java.util.Vector`](https://docs.oracle.com/javase/8/docs/api/java/util/Vector.html) and the difference is that the Java Vectors are thread-safe while ArrayLists aren't*

 * The main functions implemented are: `size` (returns the number of elements), `empty`, `operator[]/at` (access an element), `front` (access first element), `back` (access last element), `push_back` (add to end), `pop_back` (remove from end), and